RG9n/RG9n.github.io/write-ups/relevant.md

 After some [research](https://itm4n.github.io/printspoofer-abusing-impersonate-privileges/), I will be exploiting the vulnerability in SeImpersonatePrivilege which is possible because service accounts are required to run with elevated privileges using this.

-We can use [Printspoofer](https://github.com/itm4n/PrintSpoofer) to exploit for escalation.
-Note, this will get flagged as a virus or malware.
+We can use [Printspoofer](https://github.com/itm4n/PrintSpoofer) to exploit for escalation to system.
+Note, this binary will get flagged as a virus or malware.

-Rename it to avoid detection to svcchost.exe
+Rename it to avoid detection to svcchost.exe.

 Use put to get the exploit onto the server, navigate to the directory it was put in (C:\inetpub\wwwroot\nt4wrksv), and then execute it to spawn a SYSTEM cmd with the shell that we have.